SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

 metadata:
   robots: index
 ---
-After [specifying the shipping address details](https://docs.intersoftsapient.net/docs/specify-shipping-address-details#/) of your FedEx account, the **Multi Factor Authentication** is the second factor of authentication, where you can validate your account with FedEx.
+After [specifying the shipping address details](https://docs.intersoftsapient.net/docs/specify-shipping-address-details#/) of your FedEx account and successfully completing the address validation, you are proceeded to the **Multi Factor Authentication** stage.
+This stage is the second factor of authentication, where you can validate your account with FedEx.

-With FedEx, you can only create shipments using the OAuth token in the header of the FedEx API request.
-To obtain the OAuth token, you need to send the client ID, client secret, child key, and child secret in the API authorisation request.

-To retrieve the child key and child secret, you first need to complete the multi-factor authentication process by using the validation methods available at the **Multi Factor Authentication** stage of the form.

 ## Authentication with recent invoice details